microsoft/pxt/docs/blog/minecraft-code-builder.md

 ## YouTube videos

-Subscribe to our channel and check our videos to learn how to code with MakeCode.
+Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q) and check our videos to learn how to code with MakeCode.

 https://youtu.be/VLdWm7LBGjs